 What is Credential Monitoring?

-In the context of enterprise security, credential monitoring is particularly crucial given the scale of modern organizations.
-With employees typically accessing dozens of business applications and systems, and the prevalence of password reuse across corporate and personal accounts, a single compromised credential can pose significant risk to your organization.
-Data breaches often go undiscovered for months, giving attackers ample time to exploit stolen credentials for unauthorized access, lateral movement, and data exfiltration.
-By implementing credential monitoring, security teams can proactively identify exposed credentials.
-This enables them to reset passwords before they lead to a larger data breach.
+Credential monitoring is crucial in enterprise security.
+Your employees typically access dozens of business applications and systems.
+Password reuse across corporate and personal accounts is common.
+A single compromised credential can put your entire organization at risk.
+Data breaches often go undiscovered for months.
+This gives attackers plenty of time to exploit stolen credentials.
+They’ll use them for unauthorized access, move laterally through your network, and steal your data.
+By implementing credential monitoring, you can identify exposed credentials and reset passwords before they lead to a larger breach.

 Valid credentials provide easy access